lucabeduzzi/Computaitonal-Astrophysics/README.md

     time_common_enveloe_2  # time of the second common envelope event if it happend (n if it happend, 0 if it doesn't) }

-we are loking for all the BBH objects that have the flag ['is_hit'] = 1. in order to retrieve the intial radius there is a function implemented in SW that is:
+we are loking for all the BBH objects that have the flag ['is_hit'] = 1.
+In order to retrieve the intial radius there is a function implemented in SW that is:

 from stroopwafel import utils, constants radius_1 = utils.get_zams_radius(mass_1[index], metallicity[index])/constants.R_SOL_TO_AU   # it takes only single values of mass and metallicty, you cannot use array or list